rachyandco/nym-vagrant/README.md

 To check if your mixnode is properly announced, look for your public IP or your mixnode public key at https://dashboard.nymtech.net/

+If Rust install fails, you can run the vagrant again forcing the installing scripts to run again with the command `vagrant up --provision`

 ## Networking

 Nym mixnode requires port 1789 to be reachable.
 The Vagrantfile is exposing port 1789 within the host machine.
 Please make sure the host machine port 1789 is reachable with the host public IP address.